abbycar/MicrosoftEdge-Documentation/f12-devtools-guide/console/console-error-and-status-codes/README.md

+---
+description: Learn about the common console error codes, their associated messages, and their suggested fixes.
+title: Console error and status codes
+author: erikadoyle
+---

 # Console error and status codes

 Use this reference to interpret error messages shown in the  [Console](../) and the [Debugger](../../debugger/) in Microsoft Edge.